Glow Up: Britain's Next Make-Up Star: Reception

 After its premiere, Jazmin Kapotsha of Refinery29 described the programme as a mixture of America's Next Top Model, The Great British Bake Off and YouTube beauty tutorials.
 She added that the "craft is undeniably incredible" and that "it came as a huge surprise".
 Sara Wallis of the Daily Mirror wrote: "I'm fascinated by the astonishing makeup creations and lashings of high drama.
 It’s an angsty, youthful show that certainly glows."

 International versions

 Ireland

 An Irish version of the reality series, Glow Up Ireland premiered on 2 September 2021 on RTÉ and 23 March 2022 on BBC Three.
 Glen Edward McGuinness was crowned winner of the debut series of Glow Up Ireland.

 Netherlands

 The Dutch version, Glow Up: The Next Dutch Make-Up Star, premiered on 15 March 2021 in Netherlands on the streaming service Videoland with Nikkie de Jager and make-up artist Pernell Kusmus as judges.
 Marly won its first season.

 Germany

 Glow Up: Germany's Next Make-Up Star premiered on 22 September 2022 in Germany, Ahmed Mnissi won its first season on 10 November 2022.
 The German version of Glow Up was renewed for a second season, airing September 7, 2023.

 China

 In late 2023, Glow Up China was announced to launch in China on Tencent Video.

+Brazil

+Glow Up Brasil: A Próxima Estrela de Maquiagem is launched in Brazil by TV Globo and Disney+.
+It was also produced by Endemol Shine Brazil, Grupo Globo and The Walt Disney Company.
+It was hosted by cosplayer Brenda Kendzierski with judges, drag queen Fontana and makeup artist Juliette, but with British format.
+It also was directed by Rodrigo Dourado and premieres May 15, 2027.

+United States

+Glow Up: America's Next Makeup Star launches in the United States of America.
+It also premieres November 12, 2027 in Fox Broadcasting Company and was hosted by Jessica Nigri.
+Dominic Skinner and Val Garland also judge the show, like in the British version.

+Spain

+Glow Up España: La Próxima Estrella de Maquillaje premieres in March 14, 2028 on Antena 3 and Mediaset España, at Spain.